ZhenHern/COMP2042_CW_efyzc4/README.md

 - You can now start running the game.

+## Git Use
+- Record of commit history ( Screenshots of commit history )
+- Meaningful commit messages are used when naming the commit
+- Branching and merging concept is applied

 ## Codes Refactoring
 - All classes are arranged organizedly by packages.
 - Some of the variable are renamed properly.